Introduction to Project Documentation

 - Functional Document – It focuses on how to carry out various functions and guidelines to follow while executing them.

-- User Manual – Overview of all processes, rules, and regulations.
-Like a standard operating procedure.
+- User Manual – The user manual provides an overview of all processes, rules, and regulations, as well as a standard operating procedure.

-- Transition/Roll-Out Plan – It mentions how the project will be taken from drawing board to execution.
+- Transition/Roll-Out Plan – It outlines the process of taking the project from the drawing board to execution.
 It covers all the steps as to how to implement the project.

-- Handover/ Project Closure – Project is completed, and documents are saved for future reference.
+- Handover/ Project Closure – The project is completed, and documents are saved for future reference.

-Above mentioned points were key areas and sources of project documentation at various life cycle stages of a project.
-Apart from the above list, there are some common project documents that arise in day-to-day projects conducted at an individual or at the company level.
+Above mentioned points were key areas and sources of project documentation at various project life cycle stages.
+Apart from the above list, some common project documents arise in day-to-day projects conducted at an individual or company level.

 - Project Schedule – Mentions time frame, resources, and project costs.